 EDUCATION — TECHNOLOGY — INNOVATION

 The TECHNOLOGY SHOWCASE is 5 YEARS old!
-Come to our 5 YEAR CELEBRATION OPEN HOUSE on Friday, September 14, 3 - 6 PM.
+We celebrated in a special 5 YEAR CELEBRATION OPEN HOUSE on Friday, September 14, 3 - 6 PM.

 WELCOME TO THE SHOWCASE!